lpelos/inep-microdata/README.md

 inep-microdata
 ==============

-An experimental application for visualizing INEP microdata using Flask and PostgreSQL
+An experimental application for visualizing INEP microdata using Flask and MongoDB